Piano Concerto No. 2 (Hummel): Influence

 Although Hummel's music, seen as essentially Mozartian in style, had fallen out of fashion by the 1830s, the A minor concerto nonetheless exercised considerable influence over a number of works that helped to usher in the Romantic style.
 Frédéric Chopin, who had played the Hummel concerti, drew from elements of the A minor concerto in his own piano concerti.

 Musicologist Mark Kroll has suggested that Chopin's piano concerti in general were influenced by those of Hummel.
 The A minor concerto da camera of Charles-Valentin Alkan has also been noted for its debt to Hummel's style of writing for the keyboard.

-While Robert Schumann was critical of much of Hummel's work as a composer, he had made a close study of the A minor concerto in 1828 and considered it one of the works (along with the F-sharp minor piano sonata) of his "heyday".
+While Robert Schumann was critical of much of Hummel's work as a composer, he had made a close study of the A minor concerto in 1828 and considered it one of the works (along with the F♯ minor piano sonata) of his "heyday".
 And in his own A minor concerto, Schumann makes reference to aspects of Hummel's virtuosic style.